MCL Tear Specialist

 An MCL injury can result in a stretch, partial tear or complete tear of the ligament.
 Injuries to the MCL commonly occur because of pressure or stress applied the outside of the knee.
 The MCL injury can also tear the anterior cruciate ligament (ACL).

 When MCL tears are suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is an MCL tear specialist who provides detailed examination and care for patients with MCL tears in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is an MCL tear specialist who provides detailed examination and care for patients with MCL tears in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of MCL Tears